BR1py/itertree/docs/index.rst

 itertree - Introduction
 ========================

 Do you like to store data some how in a tree like structure?
-Do you need good performance, a rich feature set especially in case of filtered access to all data and the possibility to serialize and store the structure in files?
+Do you need good performance, a reach feature set especially in case of filtered access to all data and the possibility to serialize and store the structure in files?

 Give itertree package a try!